There’s one sure way I’ve found on how to humble yourself. It’s what the ancients did for thousands of years to soothe their minds.

 A lens into the past

 Looking at stars is a window into the past.
 If a star is 100 light-years away, it means the star emitted the light 100 years ago.

-The average human lifespan is in the low 70s.
-Yet, when we gaze into the night sky, we see light from thousands of years ago.
+Then throw in how the average human lifespan is in the low 70s.
+Yet, when we gaze into the night sky, we see light from millions of years ago.
+How cool and humbling…

 Slowing down life

 Every day is a race.
 Our lives are constant checklists of endless things to do with no end in sight.
 But the glowing bulbs in the sky seem frozen in time floating above us.
 I find this to be very comforting.

 No matter how hard we race in our lives, the glowing bulbs will still stare down at us the same.
 This makes you switch your thoughts from meaningless subjects to deep insightful topics.
 Some questions you may ask yourself include the following:

 - What is the future of humans?